miikaelv/tapmatchgame/README.md

 ### InputService
 Blocks UI input through disabling Graphic raycaster.
 Can be accessed by Views through IInputService which can provide a scoped InputBlock object.
 When called the object blocks input through a callback and enables it back OnDispose.

+### Notes
+I was too focused initially on the 7 days part of the assignment and only noticed halfway through that there was a time estimate of 8 hours.
+Time to make the project exceeded that since my scope was bit too big for it, but managed to finish in something around 16 hours total time coding.
+Very sorry about out that.
+Started out testing more, but cut down later to save time.
+Though the TestBases should make it much easy to add the remaining test cases.

+A big trade-off in the architecture is that it is made for a more deterministic game like traditional tap match, not a physics based one like Dream Blast.
+That would require a different approach since the physics calculation determines what can be matched.
+Unless you write your own physics engine in C# without UnityEngine you could then only validate things like amount of which color tiles and level requirements, but not match logic itself on server-side.

 ## AI Usage
 Used AI to help find bugs.
 I paste in code that throws or does not work as I intended and AI tries to help with finding the bug.
 Sometimes helps, sometimes doesn’t.